blancmatter/sdb_puller/README.md

 # sdb puller

-System to extract data from sdb files from the Liverpool Telescope and format them for ingestion into influx DB.
+System to extract data from sdb files from the Liverpool Telescope and format them for ingestion into influx DB, which can be queried with grafana.
-As the Std util is compiled for a 32-bit system, this should be run using a 32-bit VM.
+As the Std util is compiled for a 32-bit system.
+Unsucessful attempts to recompile for 64-bit, means that this has to be run using a run using a 32-bit VM, for which the Vagrantfile is provided here.

 ## Getting Started